bhargav28/my_flyn/README.md

 ###  🛠️ Project Summary – My Flyn
 ## Project Description

-My Flyn is a Flutter project implementing a campaign management system with features such as:
+ - My Flyn is a Flutter project implementing a campaign management system with features such as:
-Campaign listing and status tracking (CampaignListViewWidget, CampaignStatusWidget) User and profile management (MyInformationPage, SetPasswordPage) Time in/out or approval workflows (inferred from your pages) Reactive UI using GetX for state management
+ - Campaign listing and status tracking (CampaignListViewWidget, CampaignStatusWidget)
+ - User and profile management (MyInformationPage, SetPasswordPage)
+ - Reactive UI using GetX for state management
-The project follows clean architecture with data, domain, and presentation layers, using repositories, use-cases, and mappers.
+ - The project follows clean architecture with data, domain, and presentation layers, using repositories, use-cases, and mappers.

 lib/
 ├── core/                 # Network & error handling